Henauxg/ghx_constrained_delaunay/delaunay_compare/README.md

  ## How to run

- Clone this repository and run `cargo bench` inside the `delaunay_compare` folder.
+ Clone this repository and inside the `delaunay_compare` folder, run `cargo bench`.

  Results are stored in `<repository_root>/target/criterion`.

- For the cdt loading benchmark, run `cargo run --release --example real_data_benchmark`
+ For the cdt loading benchmark with deal world data, run `cargo run --release --example real_data_benchmark`

 # Results